Chart Color Schemes

 Lorne - Anglesea has a typical household mix, with a lower-than-average median household size

 Family households account for 67.3% of all households, including 22.0% couples with children, 38.0% couples without children, and 6.6% single parent families.
-Non-family households make up the remaining 32.7%, with lone person households at 29.8% and group households comprising 2.9%.
+Non-family households constitute the remaining 32.7%, with lone person households at 29.8% and group households comprising 2.9%.
 The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.5.

 Frequently Asked Questions - Households